 |---|---|---|---|

-| Form Follows Function The guiding principle for our "Thoughts to Domain" pipeline.
-We do not build structure (Form) until we have evidence of need (Function). | Evolutionary Biology / Architecture Louis Sullivan (1896) / Cuvier Concept | "Functionalism" | Adopted |
+| Form Follows Function The corollary principle: structure determines behavior.
+We do not build structure (Form) until we have evidence of need (Function). | Evolutionary Biology / Architecture Louis Sullivan (1896) / Cuvier Concept | “Functionalism” | Adopted |

 | Hierarchy Explains why we capture "Topics" (subsystems) before "Concepts" (systems).
 You must build stable sub-blocks to build a whole. | The Architecture of Complexity Herbert Simon (1962) Paper | “Stable Intermediate Forms” | Adopted |